geoffrich/thatconf-slides-2023/slides.md

 </div>

 <!--
+TODO sveltunes example

+similarly, most apps need a way to load data

+in SK: the load function

 loads the data for the page

 when you navigate to this route, SK will call the load function